-The development of the offshore grid for the IJmuiden Ver and Nederwiek Wind Farm Zones and Doordewind Site I will be accelerated to achieve the increased target for approximately 21 GW by 2030 within the context of reducing CO2 emissions by at least 55% (see also Section 1.1).
-Due to the accelerated development and increasing pressure towards 2030 throughout the supply chain, TenneT needes to apply a different procurement strategy.
-For this reason, TenneT has bundled orders for the construction/manufacture of platforms, cables, HVDC equipment and onshore converter stations for several parts of the offshore grid.
+The development of the offshore grid for the IJmuiden Ver, Nederwiek and Doordewind Wind Farm Zones will be accelerated to achieve the increased target for approximately 21 GW by 2032 within the context of reducing CO2 emissions by at least 55% in 2030 (see also Section 1.1).
+Due to the accelerated development and increasing pressure towards 2032 throughout the supply chain, TenneT needes to apply a different procurement strategy.
+For this reason, TenneT has bundled orders for the construction/manufacture of platforms, cables, HVDC equipment and onshore converter stations for the above-mentioned parts of the offshore grid.